Chinatowns in Brooklyn: Early history

-Transportation

 By 1988, 90% of the original storefronts on Eighth Avenue in Sunset Park were abandoned, but Winley Supermarket prevailed and continued to draw in more Asian visitors.
 Chinese immigrants then moved into this area – not only new arrivals from China, but also residents escaping the higher rents of the Manhattan Chinatown, fleeing to the lower property costs and rents of Sunset Park and forming the Brooklyn Chinatown.

+Garment Shop

+Throughout the 1980s and 1990s, massive influxes of Chinese people immigrated who to look for work.
+Many of these immigrants would be hired by Garment stores, which were also owned by Chinese families.
+These new hires would often work long hours for wages that were below the minimum wage at the time.
+These shops first started their activities in Manhattan, then moved to Brooklyn due to the cheaper cost per square feet.
+During the 1980s and 1990s, there were many Chinese immigrants from different regions.
+The Garment stores were able to work the Fujian immigrants longer and pay them less, causing tension between the already established Cantonese population and the incoming Fujianese population.

+Often these workshops lacked found to have violated labor law.
+Some of these violations include but not limited to children employment and fire hazards.
+The Apparel Industry Task Force was created to find and enforce labor laws.

 Emergence

 The relatively new but rapidly growing Chinatown located in Sunset Park was originally settled by Cantonese immigrants as had been Manhattan's Chinatown.
 In the past, Sunset Park had the highest Cantonese population in Brooklyn and strongly resembled Mott Street in Manhattan's Chinatown, the heart of the entrenched Cantonese community that continues to thrive in the western portion of Manhattan's Chinatown.